Natural Remedies for Cushing's Disease in Dogs

-The American Kennel Club* reports that Cushing's disease is more prevalent in the Poodle, German Shepherd, and terriers such as Yorkies and Boston Terrier, but can occur in any breed.
-Many dogs with Canine Cushing's have a history of allergies and many have taken steroids.
+The American Kennel Club* reports that Cushing's disease is more prevalent in poodles, German shepherds and terriers such as Yorkies and Boston terriers, but it can occur in any breed.
+Many dogs with canine Cushing's have a history of allergies and many have taken steroids.

 "Max has been using the Canine Cushings Support formula for 4 months with good results.
 Max's appetite has gone from voracious, always hungry to pretty normal.
 His thirst was almost unquenchable, drank so much water!
 We are so happy we found a remedy to help him with his Cushing's Disease." - D. Franke, Wisconsin

 Natural Treatment and Remedies for Cushing's Disease in Dogs

-Ask Ariel's holistic treatment for Canine Cushing's is recommended by veterinarians nationwide.
-It's important for pet owners to research the side effects of Cushing's Disease medication on their dog.
+Ask Ariel's holistic treatment for canine Cushing's is recommended by veterinarians nationwide.
+It's important for pet owners to research the side effects of Cushing's disease medication for their dog.
 Many dogs don't HAVE TO BE on medication, especially not initially if the symptoms are mild.
-While every dog is different, holistic treatment for Cushing's Disease in dogs can be started initially and then medication started later if needed.
-Many Ask Ariel clients have found that by making diet changes (hypoallergenic diets are helpful) and using natural remedies for Cushing's Disease that reduce cortisol levels along with dog liver support supplements, they are able to manage the Cushing's Disease symptoms without medication.
-Side effects from Canine Cushing's medication include vomiting, lethargy, diarrhea and even hypoadrenocortical crisis.
-In a research study on the effects of one Cushing's Disease medication for dogs, several of the dogs in the study died.
-While some medications may be necessary depending upon the severity of your dog's Cushing's symptoms and advancement of the tumor, in many cases, medications can be delayed or avoided.
+While every dog is different, holistic treatment for Cushing's disease in dogs can be started initially and then medication started later if needed.
+Many Ask Ariel clients have found that by making diet changes (hypoallergenic diets are helpful) and using natural remedies for Cushing's disease that reduce cortisol levels along with dog liver support supplements, they are able to manage the Cushing's disease symptoms without medication.
+Side effects from canine Cushing's medication include vomiting, lethargy, diarrhea and even hypoadrenocortical crisis.
+In a research study on the effects of one Cushing's disease medication for dogs, several of the dogs in the study died.
+While some medications may be necessary depending on the severity of your dog's Cushing's symptoms and advancement of the tumor, in many cases, medications can be delayed or avoided.